 - a.
 The game will consist of 7 innings.
 In the event of rain, 5 innings or 4 1/2 if the home team is ahead, will constitute a game.
-A seven-run 'mercy' rule will be in effect each inning, if 7 runs have taken place then the next inning will take place. - b.
+A seven-run rule will be in effect each inning, if 7 runs have taken place, then the next inning will take place. - b.
 No new inning may be started after 45 minutes have elapsed from when the game began.
 The umpire will keep the official game time. - c.
 The visiting team shall bat first. - d.
 Base stealing is not allowed.
-Runners can leave their bases as pitched ball has reached home plate or is hit.
+Runners can leave their bases when a pitched ball has reached home plate or is hit.
 If the batter does not hit the pitch, base runners must return to their bases immediately. - e.
-Infield practice is not allowed after the first inning. - f.
+Bunting or chopping down on the ball is not allowed, and will result in a strike. - f.
+Players at bat are given three pitches.
+If a ball is not put into play in one of the three pitches, the batter is out. - g.
+Infield practice is not allowed after the first inning. - h.
 The ball is dead and not in play: - i.
-When a ball is declared. - i. ii.
-When a foul ball is not caught. - ii. iii.
-When a runner is called out for leaving a base too soon. - iii. iv.
-When offensive interference occurs. - iv. v.
-When a defensive player carries the ball out of play (intentionally or unintentionally). - g.
+When no pitch is declared. - ii.
+When a foul ball is not caught. - iii.
+When a runner is called out for leaving a base too soon. - iv.
+When offensive interference occurs. - v.
+When a defensive player carries the ball out of play (intentionally or unintentionally). - vi.
+If pitcher is hit. - i.
 The ball is in play: - i.
-When the infield fly rule is enforced. - i. ii.
-When a thrown ball remains in playable territory. - ii. iii.
-When a base is dislodged while base runners are progressing around the bases. - iii. iv.
-When a thrown ball strikes an offensive player. - iv. v.
+When the infield fly rule is enforced. - i.
+When a thrown ball remains in playable territory. - ii.
+When a base is dislodged while base runners are progressing around the bases. - iii.
+When a thrown ball strikes an offensive player. - iv.
 When a thrown ball or fair-batted ball strikes an umpire. - v.
-The ball remains alive until the umpire declares time, which will be done when the ball is held by a player on the infield area and in the opinion of the umpire all play has ceased. - h.
-A foul ball must reach a height of six feet or more to be legally caught for an out.
+The ball remains alive until the umpire declares time, which will be done when the ball is held by a player on the infield area and in the opinion of the umpire all play has ceased. - j.
+A foul ball must reach a height of six feet or more to be legally caught for an out, except third pitch in which case any foul is an out.